The ONE Thing Summary – Do You Know Your ONE Thing?

 It’s now become clear that I need help with a method of prioritizing goals which is why I’m so glad that I reread the book.

-Here’s The ONE Thing Summary that will also help you achieve what you’re striving for.
+Here’s The ONE Thing Summary that will also help you with goal setting and achieve what you’re striving for.

 Let’s get going…